MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 <ENCODED_SEAL_RESPONSES>
 ```

-`-k`: A list of key server object ids, here we use the two mysten open testnet servers.
+`-k`: A list of key server object ids, here we use the two Mysten open testnet servers.
 `-t`: Threshold used for encryption.
-`-n`: The network the key servers you are using.
+`-n`: The network of the key servers you are using.

 ### Step 4: Complete Secret Loading